 JWBeef is a family farm in Southeastern Connecticut.
-We raise all natural 100% grass-fed Angus Beef and Registered Full Blood American Lowline Angus Cattle.
+We raise all natural 100% grass-fed Registered Full Blood American Lowline Angus Cattle.
+Our cattle never eat a kernel of grain, and live very nice lives (except for one bad day at the end).

 Our cows pregancies last 270 days, slightly shorter than the 283 days more common in larger breeds.
 Grass-fed steers are ready for market in an additional twenty months.
 It takes two and a half years just for us to be able to bring you limited quantities of high quality beef from a single steer, and four to eight years to buid an operation to a scale that is meaningful.
 We acquired our first five lowline angus in 2008.
 Our herd is constantly evolving as calves are born, steers are sent to market, and heifers are purchased.
 "The key to a good operation", as one lifetime farmer says frequently "is keeping everything fully f&%^#d".
 All of our cows have been bred by one of our registered fullblood bulls or with semen from an Australian sire.
 We raise angus lowlines exclusively; all of our fullblood (100%) lowlines are registered with the American Lowline Registry.
 We are always interested in talking with other lowline owners.